Divorce Mississippi Custody

 Types of Divorce Mississippi Custody

-In this state, custody can be broadly classified into 2 types.
+In this state, custody can be broadly classified into two major types:

 Physical Custody

-This decides that with which parent the child would physically reside for a specific duration of time.
+The physical custody hearing decides which parent the child would physically reside with, for a specific duration of time.
 During this duration, the particular parent who is the custodian is expected to care for the child.
+At the same time, the non-custodial parent can follow the visitation schedule in order to be in touch with the concerned child.

 Legal Custody

-This is the intellectual portion of custody.
-The parent who has been granted this custody is empowered with the right to make decisions pertaining to the welfare, education and health of the child.
+This is the intellectual part of custody.
+The parent who has been granted this custody has the right to make decisions pertaining to all basic requirements such as education, health and welfare of the child.

 Joint Physical Custody

-The child spends a considerable duration of time with both parents.
+The child spends a considerable amount of time with both parents.

 Joint Legal Custody

 Both the parents are granted decision making rights for the child.
-The parents share these rights.
+Therefore, both divorcing parents are equally responsible for all crucial decisions related to their child's life.

 Permutations of Child Custody